leap71/PicoGK/Documentation/README.md

 If you'd like to jump into the details of compiling and developing the [PicoGKRuntime, you will find a setup guide here](Compiling_PicoGKRuntime.md).

+If you'd like to understand what files the PicoGK installer puts on your system, [check out this document](WhatIsInstalled.md).

 ## Troubleshooting

 ### PicoGK.log